 There is some controversy about safety margins of iodine.
 It is generally agreed that the adult body needs around 200-300mcg per day of iodine.
 In an ideal diet, you will get this from your food, but many people do not.
 Too little iodine is very unhealthy, but too much is toxic.
-This is not disputed, but there is considerably controversy amongst those who claim to be the experts on this question over the level at which it would become dangerous if taken on a long term basis.
+This is not disputed, but there is very wide variation amongst those who claim to be the experts on this question over the level at which it could become dangerous if taken on a long term basis.
 The lowest estimate we have come across were for amounts above 500mcg.
 However most of the experts give estimates of around 1,500mcg before this is likely to occur.

 How much iodine is in the Kelp Formula?

 First of all, please remember the Kelp, which is high in iodine is only one of 7 ingredients in the Kelp Formula.

 Kelp is a sea vegetable which is very rich in trace minerals, so you don't just get iodine when you consume kelp.
 However it is particularly rich in iodine - around 500 micrograms (mcg) per gram.
 Each capsule of our Kelp Formula contains about 60mg kelp.
 Therefore each capsule will provide about 30 mcg of iodine from the kelp content.